damnedpie/godot-appodeal/README.md

 ### Initialization

 Appodeal has to be initialized via initialize(appKey, adTypes) method.
-If you don't provide CCPA/GDPR consent status before calling initialize(), Appodeal SDK will summon their Consent Manager when required.

 ### Ad Types